EduArt-Robotik/edu_robocub_rescue_stack/README.md

 #### Implementation details:
 The algorithm has been tested so far with the Gazebo Robot Model eduard_offroad and the implementation is specific to it.
 To control the Gazebo robot model eduard_offroad, a 'geometry_msgs::msg::Twist' must be sent under '/cmd_vel'.
 In the 'linear.x' value the forward speed and in the 'angular.z' value the rotation speed around the yaw angle of the robot is passed.

-#### Probleme :
+#### Problems :

 The navigation steps are very error-prone.
 It happened that the algorithmen jumped to the next navigation step too early or not at all.
-Additionally, there were problems with the localization, as already described for the alogrithm that used Nav2. (see [here](README.md#Erroneous-Localization) ).
+Additionally, there were problems with the localization, as already described for the alogrithm that used Nav2. (see [here](README.md#Incorrect-localization) ).
 If the robot is in a different place, which was not considered during the planning of the respective navigation step, the further travel of the robot is not possible and it leads ob to accidents.
 In addition, the physical properties of the robot model are not yet fully developed, which is why the robot may have tipped into an unstable position when crossing the ramp and, for example, hopped or tipped completely onto its side.

 ### Results